"We share God's inclusive and eternal love with everyone!"

 - Jazz Vespers

-Last February, 132 people gathered for Jazz Vespers.
-We were pleased to be a venue for the PDX Jazz Festival.
-KOIN News ran the story.
-This month, be sure to join us in-person on Sunday, January 19th, 2024 at 4:50pm in our St. James sanctuary for the fifth concert of our 2024-2025 Jazz Vespers series -- our special guest for this live performance is violinist Eddie Parente.
+Once again this year, we were pleased to be a venue for the PDX Jazz Festival.
+This month, be sure to join us in-person on Sunday, March 16th, 2025 at 4:50pm in our St. James sanctuary for the seventh concert of our 2024-2025 Jazz Vespers series -- our special guest for this live performance is guitarist John Stowell.

-Musical accompaniment by Mike Horsfall on piano, Laurent Nickel on bass, and Tim Rap on drums.
+Musical accompaniment by Tim Nickel on piano, Paul Mazzio on trumpet and flugelhorn, Laurent Nickel on bass, and Tim Rap on drums.
 Valarie Brown is serving as cantor, and Pastor David is our liturgist.
 We invite you to attend as we return to our recently renovated St. James Lutheran Church building and we ask you to make a freewill donation (offering) to help support our musicians as we continue our 2024-2025 season.
-January marks the fifth month of this 12-month Jazz Vespers series.
+March marks the seventh month of this 12-month Jazz Vespers series.

 Please check out the complete schedule for our new 2024-2025 season by navigating to "Life at St. James > Worship & Music > Jazz Vespers" on the main navigation menu at the top of this page.
 Or you can click here to link directly to our "Jazz Vespers" page.